li9com/learn-docker/lab04-managing-images/README.md

 # Lab4 - Managing Docker images
-This document guide you on how to manage Docker images via the "docker" utility
+This document will guide you on how to manage Docker images via the "docker" utility

 ## Searching images